canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 1. snapcraft pulls the source of each part
 1. ...and downloads all the required dependencies
 1. Each part is built following our instructions
-1. Snapcraft creates a staging directory where the content of our snap is curated based on instructions and parts plugin declarations
+1. Snapcraft creates a `stage` directory where the content of the snap is put together and curated based on parts declarations
+1. `stage` is then copied into a `prime` directory, where snap metadata and desktop file are added
-1. The staging directory is packed into a snap
+1. The `prime` directory is packed into a snap

 When the process is over, you should see a new file at the root of your project:

 `castlearena_0.1_amd64.snap`

-Congrats, you made a snap!
+**Congrats, you made a snap!**

 ### Time for some testing...